Fragmented files are probably one of the biggest headaches in data recovery

 How to recover fragmented files with CnW Recovery software

-The first stage is to find the start of any possible file, and the easiest way is to use the Image scan of the disk to read files in raw format.
+The first stage is to find the start of any possible file, and the easiest way is to use the Image scan of the disk to read files using data carving.
 This function will recognise the start of files from their unique signature, or pattern of data.
 The log will then show the starting location of the file.
 From now on, it all rather more complex, and sometimes it is debatable if it is worth the effort.
 For a very long file with many fragments, somehow each fragment has to be found, and then file stitched together.
 For a short file, with only a few fragments, the problem comes in finding the start of each fragment.
 Detailed knowledge of the file structure is required, and the ability to join these sections together.
 Tools to assist in this, tools are being developed by CnW Recovery that will allow separate fragments to be saved, with an indication of what type of file each fragment belongs to.

 Fragmented JPEGs